easazade/learn_docker/notes.md

 CMD node app.js
 ```
 ###################################################################################################
+BUILDING:

-To build an image from a Dockerfile run `docker build -t imagename:yourtag path/to/Dockerfile`
+To build an image from a Dockerfile run : `docker build -t imagename:yourtag path/to/Dockerfile`
 The -t is used to identify the image by name and also add tag to it
 Remember that by default docker adds a tag `latest` on the image
 each created image also has an `IMAGE ID`

+To pass a value as argument to ARG instruction defined in Dockerfile when building image:
+`docker build --build-arg MY_VAR=custom_value -t my_image .`
+`docker build --build-arg APP_NAME=my_custom_app --build-arg APP_VERSION=2.3.1 -t my_image .`

+Sometimes ARGs passed are set on environment variables using ENV command.
+If ever want to check whether the environment variables
+are set correctly we can run the image with --rm option
+`docker run --rm my_image`

 ###################################################################################################
 To see all built docker images run
 docker images